FAQs

 We charge a modest entry fee, which supports our bird conservation work and helps fund the prize pool and offset running costs.

-A discount for Early Bird entries will apply until July 5.
+A discount for Early Bird entries will apply from 8:00AM Tuesday 7 April until Saturday 25 April 2026.

 Open Categories